 The initial edition of the CharmScaler features a simplified version of

-Elastisys' autoscaling engine (described below), without its
+Elastisys' autoscaling engine (described below),

-predictive capabilities and with limited scaling metric support.
+and with limited scaling metric support.
 Work is underway on a more

 fully-featured CharmScaler, but no release date has been set yet.